 Now to startup pm2 just enter the following command:

 Finally, you can easily use Hastebin by opening your browser and going to HTTP: // your-server-address.

 Hastebin server software is based on Node.js, and you can easily deploy a sample of your host Hastebin on your server.
 While you can use the web interface to add and manage snippets, Hastebin’s dedicated command-line tool allows you to push snippets to the server from the terminal.
-In this article, we introduced Hastebin and mentioned its design goals.
-Also, in the continuation of the article, how to setup Hastebin on Debian 10 was taught.
-If you want to install Hastebin, just use this tutorial.
+This article is a good guide to introducing and setup Hastebin on Debian and mentions its design goals.
+If you have any questions or problems, please share in a comment.